Chinese E-Romance: Analyzing and Visualizing 7.92 Million Alibaba Valentine's Day Purchases: Methodology

-\subsection{Data Analysis}
+\textbf{2.2{\qquad}Data Analysis}

 First of all, we seek to formalize the definition of ``{\it e-romantic products}'' around Valentine's Day.
-In China, the terminology for gifts is \begin{CJK*}{UTF8}{gbsn}礼物\end{CJK*}, in which the first token \begin{CJK*}{UTF8}{gbsn}礼\end{CJK*} refers to the expectation of following a rule of social interactions~\cite{ye2019love}.
-According to this implication, we retrieve all products containing keywords about romantic relationships (e.g., lover, couple, boy/girl-friend, and associated synonyms) in their titles, descriptions, or customer reviews as the candidates for research.
+In China, the terminology for gifts is \begin{CJK*}{UTF8}{gbsn}礼物\end{CJK*}, in which the first token \begin{CJK*}{UTF8}{gbsn}礼\end{CJK*} refers to the expectation of following a rule of social interactions (Ye, Gai, Youssef, \& Jiang, 2019).
+According to this implication, we retrieve all products containing keywords about romantic relationships (e.g., lover, couple, boyfriend/girlfriend, and associated synonyms) in their titles, descriptions, or customer reviews as the candidates for research.
 This practice considerably eliminates those purchase records irrelevant to love consumption and romantic gift-giving.
 On the other hand, it alleviates the impact of some other online commercial events on Valentine's Day purchases to a significant degree.
-For instance, the two weeks ahead of 2019 Valentine's Day cover the Chinese Spring Festival on February 5$^{\rm th}$ that may also inspire gift-giving activities among families, friends, and relatives.
+For instance, the 2 weeks ahead of 2019 Valentine's Day cover the Chinese Spring Festival on February 5$^{\rm th}$, and this festival may also inspire gift-giving activities among families, friends, and relatives.\\